Restitution and unjust enrichment: United States

 The Restatement (Third) of Restitution and Unjust Enrichment (2011) (“R3RUE”) states that unjust enrichment is a body of legal obligations under the common law and equity – but separate from tort and contract law – that is available to take away an enrichment that lacks an adequate legal basis.
 A claim of restitution for unjust enrichment “results from a transaction that the law treats as ineffective to work a conclusive alteration in ownership rights.”

-The Third Restatement and its predecessor, the Restatement on Restitution (1937), (Note: The American Law Institute did not publish a new volume on restitution during its second series of restatements.
-As such, there is no “Second Restatement on Restitution,” except as abandoned drafts.) advocate for treating restitution as a unified and cohesive body of law, rather than a muddled variety of miscellaneous legal and equitable claims, remedies, and doctrines such as quantum meruit, quantum valebant, account of profits, quasi-contract, constructive trust, money had and received, and so forth.
+The restatements of restitution advocate for treating restitution as a unified and cohesive body of law, rather than comprising a variety of miscellaneous legal and equitable claims, remedies, and doctrines such as quantum meruit, quantum valebant, account of profits, quasi-contract, constructive trust, and money had and received.

-Because the common law is mostly governed by state law, especially after Erie Railroad Co. v.
-Tompkins (1938), restitution is mostly determined by the law of each state and territory.
-However, it can also be a remedy under federal law.
-Also in 1938, the enactment of the Federal Rules of Civil Procedure merged procedures for law and equity and replaced the common-law forms of action with a single civil action.
+The enactment of the Federal Rules of Civil Procedure in 1938 merged procedures for law and equity and replaced the common-law forms of action with a single civil action.
 This has, to some extent, blurred differences between legal and equitable restitution, and obscured awareness of legal restitution's origin in the action of assumpsit.